top of page

 Maria DiMaggio - Ocean Community Chamber of Commerce

-Nico DiMaggio - resident
+Nico DiMaggio - Community Member

-Tom Fabian - resident
+Tom Fabian - Community Member

 Andrew Field - Noah’s Restaurant

-Marlena Freitas - Ocean Community Chamber of Commerce Intern
+Marlena Freitas - Community Member

 Beth Frenette - Washington Trust Co.